JesseZhuang/CSAPP/csapp/02.information/notes.md

-# Representing and Manipulating Information
+# Chapter 2 Representing and Manipulating Information

 Using decimal notation is natural for ten-fingered humans, but binary values work better when building machines that store and process information.
 Two-valued signals can readily be represented, stored, and transmitted, for example, as the presence or absence of a hole in a punched card, as a high or low voltage on a wire, or as a magnetic domain oriented clockwise or counterclockwise.